AX-Consult-Group/CD-CI-Pipe-Machine-Learning-for-Credit-Prediction-Phase-3/README.md

 ![Pipeline: Runtime Architecture](docs/images/pipeline_architecture.png)

+**The Critical Design Rule - Preventing Data Leakage**

-**The critical design rule:** every step that learns from the data — imputation medians, scaler statistics, model fitting, calibration — happens **after** the train / validation / test split and is fit on the training slice only.
-This prevents the subtle information leakage that inflates offline metrics and then destroys a model in production.
+A core principle of this pipeline is the strict prevention of data leakage.
+Every step that learns from the data — such as calculating imputation medians, scaler statistics, model coefficients, or calibration mappings — is performed **only after** the train/validation/test split and is fitted exclusively on the training set.

+This discipline ensures that the validation and test data remain completely unseen during any learning process, mirroring exactly how new loan applications would be scored in production.
+In credit risk modelling, even small leakage — where information that would not be available in real life at the time of prediction influences model training — can dramatically inflate offline performance metrics (e.g., AUC, Gini, KS) while causing the model to underperform or fail in production.

 ---